 3. Some workstreams are more critical at the beginning than others

 When companies go through an integration, all workstreams matter; thus, all functions and relevant businesses must be at the integration table.
 However, we found that some workstreams are more critical at the beginning of the integration process, and some are more important further down the road.
+We developed a post-merger integration checklist that covers all workstreams across every stage of an integration.

 - Finance, especially as it relates to funding the deal.